ccoenraets/salesforce-mobile-sdk-starter/README.md

     ```

- 1. Navigate (cd) to your Ionic app's www directory
+ 1. Navigate (cd) to your app's www directory

  1. Start the server